-We provide the opportunity for our Named Executive Officers and other employees to earn an annual cash bonus award.
-We provide this opportunity in order to attract and retain an appropriate caliber of talent and experience for our key positions and to motivate Named Executive Officers and other eligible employees to achieve our annual business goals.
-In general, our compensation committee bases annual cash bonus compensation targets around the 50th percentile of the peer group and other data supplied by Compensia in terms of total target cash compensation and considers the percent of base salary of the target bonus compensation.
-However, our compensation committee has used, and may in the future use, its discretion to approve annual cash bonus awards outside this range based on various factors, including individual responsibilities, individual performance and experience.
+We provide the opportunity for our executive officers, including our Named Executive Officers, and other employees to earn an annual cash bonus award.
+We provide this opportunity in order to attract and retain an appropriate caliber of talent and experience for our key positions and to motivate our executive officers and other eligible employees to achieve annual business goals.
+In the first quarter of 2008, the bonus opportunity for each of the Named Executive Officers was targeted to achieve, when added to base salary, target total cash compensation approximating the 50th percentile of the peer group and other data supplied by Compensia.
+In the first quarter of 2009, the compensation committee reviewed our performance against our peer group in terms of revenue growth, net and operating income growth, cash flow growth and stock price.
+Because of our performance against the peer group with respect to these metrics, the compensation committee determined to target total cash compensation at a range of between the 50th percentile to the 75th percentile of the peer group and other survey data reflected in the Compensia analysis.
+The compensation committee further determined to reflect the increase in the Named Executive Officer's cash bonus opportunity rather than base salary to incentivize performance.
+The compensation committee has approved, and may in the future approve, annual cash bonus awards and total target cash compensation outside of its general philosophy based on various factors, including individual responsibilities, experience and performance.